 - 1. Address the most serious risk to human health, including complete lead service line removal; - 2.
 Are necessary to ensure compliance with the SDWA; and - 3.
 Assist Disadvantaged Communities most in financial need, on a per household basis, according to the Authority's affordability criteria/ Disadvantaged Community criteria. - 4.
-Bonus points will be available for projects that can prove technical, managerial, and financial capability, projects that submit PERs early, include brownfield redevelopment (through the Authority Brownfields Program), include Green Project Reserve (GPR) Sustainability Incentive Program components, climate resiliency elements and/or Regionalization.
-(Note: In SRF 2023 bonus points to be given to applicants meeting the Disadvantaged Communities Criteria.
-See ST9 Goal). - 5.
+Bonus points will be available for projects that can prove technical, managerial, and financial capability, assist a Disadvantaged Community, projects that submit PERs early, include brownfield redevelopment (through the Authority Brownfields Program), include Green Project Reserve (GPR) Sustainability Incentive Program components, climate resiliency elements and/or Regionalization. - 5.
 Deduction points projects that disconnect from a viable treatment system to create their own system will have points deducted.